 Why is this medication prescribed?

-Trametinib is used alone or in combination with another medication (dabrafenib [Tafinlar]) to treat a certain type of melanoma (a type of skin cancer) that cannot be treated with surgery or that has spread to other parts of the body.
+Trametinib is used alone or in combination with dabrafenib (Tafinlar) to treat a certain types of melanoma (a type of skin cancer) that cannot be treated with surgery or that has spread to other parts of the body.
+It is used in combination with dabrafenib to treat and prevent the return of a certain type of melanoma after surgery to remove it and any affected lymph nodes.
 Trametinib is also used in combination with dabrafenib to treat a certain type of non-small-cell lung cancer (NSCLC) that has spread to nearby tissues or to other parts of the body.
+It is used in combination with dabrafenib to treat a certain type of thyroid cancer that has spread to nearby tissues or to other parts of the body, which cannot be treated with other therapies.
 Trametinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps stop the spread of cancer cells.

 How should this medicine be used?